kimjoar/writings/understanding-backbone.md

   can trigger the code ourselves — we only want to bootstrap the application when the DOM is ready.
 In its current state the code is nearly impossible to test.
-* We want want to adhere to the single responsibility principle, and make the code more reusable and easier to test.
+* We want to adhere to the single responsibility principle, and make the code more reusable and easier to test.
 * We want to break the coupling between the DOM and Ajax.